-When there is no outdoor temperature sensor, the boiler operates at a fixed-point, the HEATING setpoint in this case can be set selecting SET on the main screen of the REC10 and selecting the desired value within the range [40°C -80.5°C] for high temperature systems or [20°C - 45 °C] for low temperature systems (default is high temperature).
+When there is no outdoor temperature sensor, the boiler operates at a fixed-point, the HEATING setpoint in this case can be set selecting SET on the main screen of the REC10 and selecting the desired value within the range [ $40^{\circ}$ C - $80.5^{\circ}$ C] for high temperature systems or [ $20^{\circ}$ C - $45^{\circ}$ C] for low temperature systems (default is high temperature).

-6.5 ADJUSTING THE HEATING WATER TEMPERATURE WITH AN OUTDOOR TEMPERATURE SENSOR CONNECTED the temperature, raising it or lowering it with respect to that automatically calculated by the electronic board, it is possible to change the HEATING setpoint by selecting SET on the main screen of the REC10 and selecting within the range (-5 - +5) the desired comfort level (see section "6.2.4 Setting the thermoregulation").
+6.5 ADJUSTING THE HEATING WATER TEMPERATURE WITH AN OUTDOOR TEMPERATURE SENSOR CONNECTED

+When an outdoor temperature sensor is installed, the outlet temperature is automatically selected by the system, which quickly adjusts the ambient temperature according to the variations in the outdoor temperature.
+If you want to change the temperature, raising it or lowering it with respect to that automatically calculated by the electronic board, it is possible to change the HEATING setpoint by selecting SET on the main screen of the REC10 and selecting within the range (-5 - +5) the desired comfort level (see section "6.2.4 Setting the thermoregulation").